imtsuki/xv7/README.md

 cargo install cargo-make
 ```

-And, you should have the latest version of [QEMU](https://www.qemu.org) installed.
+Also, you should have the latest version of [QEMU](https://www.qemu.org) installed.

 ## Build and Run